pmaino1/JRPGrepo/README.md

 # JRPGrepo
 Repo for a potential JRPG!
-By Paul Maino and Adam Guarino.

 A backend framework for a JRPG idea, made to be implimentable in Unity.
-Currently using a placeholder console frontend but the backend will be able to be implimented with little modification.
+Currently using a placeholder console frontend but the backend will be able to be implimented in Unity with little modification.

 ##### Features of the JRPG:
 - <i>Turn based combat</i>.